Trump says keeping Senate in GOP hands 'the most important thing' after Kennedy retirement

 Trump had once courted Heitkamp, even inviting her to New York to discuss a Cabinet post soon after his 2016 election victory.

 But on Wednesday, the president accused Heitkamp of voting lockstep with Senate Democratic Leader Chuck Schumer.
-He cited Heitkamp's votes against tax reform, against ObamaCare repeal and support for so-called "sanctuary cities."
+He cited Heitkamp's votes against tax cuts he signed into law in December, and ObamaCare repeal, as well as support for so-called "sanctuary cities."

 "You need a senator who doesn’t just talk like they're from North Dakota, but votes like they’re from North Dakota," said Trump, who added of Cramer: "He loves you, I will tell you that.
 He loves this state, loves the people.
 And we need Kevin Cramer to replace liberal Democrat Heidi Heitkamp."

-When called up to speak, Cramer praised Trump for moving to roll back Obama-era energy regulation, signing tax reform legislation and "standing for life."
+When called up to speak, Cramer thanked Trump for moving to roll back Obama-era regulations, cutting taxes and "on behalf of the most vulnerable forgotten people, the unborn babies, thank you for standing for life."

 "And on these very important North Dakota values ...
 I'll always be with them and with you, 100 percent of the time," Cramer said.